BAAARCODE/linalg-lab/README.md

 # Linear Algebra Lab
 An interactive demo of concepts in linear algebra.

-The current demo uses a fullscreen HTML canvas to draw a linear combination of two 2D vectors, rendering a corresponding equation in KaTeX alongside the
+The demo currently [live on GitHub Pages](https://BAAARCODE.github.io/linalg-lab) uses a full-screen HTML canvas to draw a linear combination of two 2D vectors, rendering a corresponding equation in KaTeX as the vectors change.

 ## Hotkeys
 * **SPACE:** Toggle mouse movement of target vector (w)